amrnet/amrnet/docs/source/usage.rst

 - **Lineages**: Lineages are labeled by the pathovar followed by the (7-locus) ST.

 - **AMR determinants**: `Enterobase <https://enterobase.warwick.ac.uk/>`_ identifies AMR determinants using NCBI’s `AMRFinderPlus <https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/>`_.
-AMRnet assigns these determinants to drugs/classes in the dashboard using the Subclass curated in `refgenes <https://doi.org/10.1099/mgen.0.000832>`_.
+AMRnet will shortly import this data calls, and assign these determinantsto drugs/classes in the dashboard using the Subclass curated in `refgenes <https://doi.org/10.1099/mgen.0.000832>`_.

 Invasive Non-Typhoidal *Salmonella*